Cog-Creators/Red-DiscordBot/docs/guide_trivia_list_creation.rst

 .. image:: .resources/trivia/trivia_author.png

-This should be placed at the top of your file, replacing "Red" with your name:
+The following should be placed at the top of your file, replacing "Red" with your name:

 .. code-block:: yaml